jundalisay/superb/content/en/social/economics/fallacies/circular-flow.md

 <!--  ![Circular flow of value](https://sorasystem.sirv.com/graphics/soranomiccycle.png) -->

-{{< img src="/graphics/econ/circular.png" alt="Circular flow in Pantrynomics" cap="In the circular flow of Pantrynomics, the features of Points-based taxation, Basic Universal Revenue, Pool Clearing, Economic Table, and Value-Trade Theory help achieve and maintain zero inflation.
+{{< img src="/graphics/econ/circular.png" alt="Circular flow in Superphysics" cap="In the circular flow of Superphysics, the features of Points-based taxation, Basic Universal Revenue, Pool Clearing, Economic Table, and Value-Trade Theory help achieve and maintain zero inflation.
 This makes it more robust than Economics, which only uses commercial or money-taxation." >}}

-## The High Market Prices of Economics vs the Low Market Prices of Pantrynomics
+## The High Market Prices of Economics vs the Low Market Prices of Superphysics

 The dominance of business, arbitrage, and profit maximization in Economics leads to one common observable thing in all Economic systems:high market prices.
 After money is invented, it is pooled into corporations which is used to:
 - create economies of scale, and